rolling stones long beach 1972Flashback

 A Snapshot of Rock ‘n’ Roll Glory

 The venue may not have been the most glamorous, but the performance more than made up for it.
-This wasn’t a polished, by-the-book arena show—it was gritty, unpredictable, and very loud.
-The energy from both the band and the crowd made it one of those nights fans would talk about for decades.
-The 1972 tour is still considered one of the greatest in rock history, and the Long Beach show captured everything that made that run legendary.
-It was The Rolling Stones at full throttle—and Long Beach got the full blast.
+This wasn’t a polished, by-the-book arena show—it was gritty, unpredictable, and very loud, in the sense that “loud” feels like an understatement invented by someone who wasn’t actually there.
+The energy from both the band and the crowd made it one of those nights fans would talk about for decades, mostly because nobody could quite believe it actually held together.

 Like what you see?
 Help keep it going!
 This site runs on the support of readers like you.
 Your donation helps cover costs and keeps fresh Rolling Stones content coming your way every day.
 Thank you!